StefKors/Statement/README.md

   <h1 align="center">Statement</h1>
 </p>

 [Statement](https://github.com/StefKors/Statement) is an tiny image editing tool.
 Use it to apply LUT filters to images.
+Originally built for a technical hiring assignment.

 #### Supported Platforms
 <p align="left">